 Finasteride is present in oral medication Propecia.
 Like Rogaine, Propecia is FDA-approved and can slow hair loss when used regularly.
 Propecia can also reactivate some dormant follicles that have stopped producing hair to increase overall hair growth throughout the scalp.
 Propecia can not revive follicles that have died off completely, but it can rejuvenate follicles that have recently become dormant due to the ongoing effects of genetic hair loss.

 Other treatments, like Therapy and low-level laser therapy (LLLT), can also be used to supplement hair transplants and provide thicker, fuller hair for years to come.
 Dr. Arocha works with each of his patients to establish a personalized hair care plan that helps them maintain their hair well into the future.

 Arocha Hair Restoration and Transplant Center

 Recovering from hair transplantation surgery is a relatively simple and comfortable process that yields truly rewarding results.
 Most patients simply spend a few days at home relaxing while they let their scalp heal, only making minor and temporary changes to their daily routines.
 At Arocha Hair Restoration and Transplant Center, we will be with you every step of the way on your hair restoration journey.
-Whether you are interested in hair transplants, PRP Therapy, hair loss medication or more, we can provide the resources and expertise you need to combat the debilitating effects of age-related hair loss and live your life in total confidence.
+Whether you are interested in hair transplants, additional hair and scalp therapy, hair loss medication, or more, we can provide the resources and expertise you need to combat the debilitating effects of age-related hair loss and live your life in total confidence.